kharyam/networth-dashboard/docs/ISSUES.md

 po	@	react-vendor-2f6c3238.js:29
 Rf	@	react-vendor-2f6c3238.js:29

-The list view under real estate portfolio shows nothing valuable (null values).
-Fix this view to show valuable information for each property.

 DONE The real estate price estimate feature is causing more trouble than it is worth.
 Can you add a feature flag to turn this off and just use manual updates for now?
 This feature should be turned of by default until we revisit it again in the future.